-If you have a small garden, you’ll want to make the most of all your available space.
-With smaller outdoor spaces, it can be tempting to think your options are limited, but with a well thought out garden design, some clever planting and some key accessories, you can make a small garden become your own little slice of heaven in no time at all.
+If you have a small garden, now more than ever, you’ll want to make the most of all your available space.
+With smaller outdoor areas, it can be tempting to think your options are limited, but with a well thought out garden design, some clever planting and some key accessories, you can make a small garden become your own little slice of heaven in no time at all.

 Add depth with texture